sharetribe/flex-docs/src/docs/concepts-development/flex-environments/index.md

 **Environment**: A marketplace instance within your organization which can be created for different purposes.
 There are three different types of environments: Dev, Test, and Live.
-You can access them all with the same Flex account.
+You can access them all with the same Sharetribe account.

 </info>

 ## Environment types

-The three environments in Flex each have their own specific purpose.
+The three environments in Sharetribe each have their own specific purpose.
 Each environment should also have its own dedicated client application, which also follows the purpose of the environment.

 ### Dev environment